Quarterly Theory Workshop: Algorithms and their Social Impact

 Speaker: Rakesh Vohra (University of Pennsylvania)

-Abstract: There is increasing regulatory interest in whether machine learning algorithms deployed in consequential domains (e.g. in criminal justice) treat different demographic groups “fairly.”
+There is increasing regulatory interest in whether machine learning algorithms deployed in consequential domains (e.g. in criminal justice) treat different demographic groups “fairly.”
 Several proposed notions of fairness, typically mutually incompatible, have been examined in settings where the behavior being predicted is treated as exogenous.